Want to create a blog on WordPress?

-You can either extract .zip file directly and edit wp-config file, as shown below and upload complete WordPress folder to root of your domain (Public_html), or you can use cPanel file manager to extract and edit the content of wp-config file.
+You can either extract .zip file directly and edit the wp-config file, as shown below, and upload complete WordPress folder to root of your domain (Public_html), or you can use cPanel file manager to extract and edit the content of wp-config file.

-Anyways, the only step which we need here is changing the wp-config content and upload it to right folder on your FTP.
-You can use free FTP client like FileZilla, to do it.
+Anyways, the only step which we need here is to change the wp-config content and upload it to the right folder on your FTP.
+You can use a free FTP client like FileZilla, to do it.